O'er the Gloomy Hills of Darkness: History

 There are conflicting accounts of why the hymn was written.
 According to one account, George Bowen was converted to Christianity through hearing a Welsh girl singing hymns.
-He later went to stay at Llwyn-Gwair Manor at the same time that the Welsh Methodist Association were there.
+He later went to stay at Llwyn-gwair Manor at the same time that the Welsh Methodist Association were there.
 While there, he met Williams and asked him to compose some verse about the Preseli Hills.
 "O'er the Gloomy Hills of Darkness" was written as a result of these requests.
-Though it is possible that this story may be correct as Llwyn-Gwair Manor and Williams' bedroom at the manor did overlook Carn Igli, in the 19th century an alternative story arose.
+Though it is possible that this story may be correct as Llwyn-gwair Manor and Williams' bedroom at the manor did overlook Carn Igli, in the 19th century an alternative story arose.
 In this version, Williams was travelling to Pontrhydyfen and composing a new missionary hymn as part of a commission from Selina Hastings, Countess of Huntingdon.
 Upon passing the ruins of an old Cistercian abbey and seeing the mountains he would have to cross on a stormy night, the view inspired him to write "O'er the Gloomy Hills of Darkness" for the Countess.
-The hymn was first written in Welsh as English was not Williams' first language so it was later translated into English by his son John Williams.
-This was because Williams did not know enough English to fully express the intent of the original Welsh verses in translation.
+It has been claimed that the hymn was first written in Welsh as English was not Williams' first language and that it was later translated into English by his son John Williams, because Williams did not know enough English to fully express the intent of the original Welsh verses in translation.
+This is incorrect.
+Williams had a mainly English-medium education and wrote about 120 hymns and some elegies in English.
+Williams published the original English text in his second collection of English hymns in 1772 and a Welsh translation by his son, John Williams (1754-1828), was published in 1795.

 In 1836, "O'er the Gloomy hills of Darkness" was reviewed in an issue of The Eclectic Review.
 In a remarkably snide review, the hymn, among many others, is criticised for a lack of grammatical correctness as well as a lack of rhyme in the first verse, " ...inane verbiage preferred by worthy people to the noblest compositions of sanctified genius; and to blot it out from our hymn-books would be a species of sacrilege".
 This was attributed to Williams' lack of English as a native language gave rise to "a stiffness apparent" in the hymn.
 The New York Times stated it had gained popularity because of Williams' "ease and sweetness" in his hymn writing.